AniketVishwakarma21/AniketVishwakarma21/README.md

 ###

-<h4 align="left">. 💻 Experienced in Java, JavaScript, SQL, Python, and front-end development with React and responsive design.
+<h4 align="left"> 💻 Experienced in Java, JavaScript, SQL, Python, and front-end development with React and responsive design.
 Solved 100+ coding challenges on LeetCode, GeeksforGeeks.

   Awarded two national-level certificates as a group leader in The Bharat Scout & Guide (Madhya Pradesh, 2022).</h4>

 ###